 Comparison of different alternatives:

-If several investments are proposed and the management have to choose the best due to limited funds, the proposal with the highest accounting rate of return is preferred.
+If several investments are proposed and the management have to choose the best one due to availability limited funds, the proposal with the highest accounting rate of return is preferred.
 Let’s compare three projects in the following example:

 The Good Year manufacturing company has the following different alternative investment proposals: